MarouaBoudoukha/watch-world-app/README.md

 Contributions are welcome.
 Please fork the repository and submit a pull request with your improvements.
 For major changes, open an issue first to discuss what you would like to change.

 ## License
-© 2025 [Your Name or Your Company].
+© 2025 Maroua BOUDOUKHA.
 All Rights Reserved.